ombulabs/mercadopago/README.md

 2.0.4

-Added a notification to recurring payments method in the client.
+Added a notification to recurring payments after authorized method in the client.

 2.0.3